The selection function of the Gaia DR3 open cluster census: Introduction

-In this work, we build upon our previous prototype work in the Galactic anticentre \citep[][hereafter Paper I]{HuntCantat-Gaudin_2025} and construct a selection function for the entire HR24 cluster catalogue, using an injection and retrieval-based method.
-To do so, we simulate injection and retrieval following the clustering method of HR23, which the HR24 catalogue is constructed from.
+In this work, we built upon our previous prototype work in the Galactic anti-centre \citep[][hereafter Paper I]{HuntCantat-Gaudin_2025} and constructed a selection function for the entire HR24 cluster catalogue using an injection-and-retrieval-based method.
+To do so, we simulated injection and retrieval following the clustering method of HR23, from which the HR24 catalogue was constructed.
 We show how seemingly innocuous facets of the OC census (such as its velocity distribution) can be severely impacted by not considering incompleteness.
-We publish an open-source Python implementation of our model for use by the community.
-We outline our approach and our cluster simulator in Sect.~\ref{sec:methods}, deriving a selection function that depends on the number of stars in a cluster in Sect.~\ref{sec:models}.
+We published an open-source Python implementation of our model for use by the community.
+We outline our approach and our cluster simulator in Sect.~\ref{sec:methods}.
+We describe how we derived a selection function that depends on the number of stars in a cluster in Sect.~\ref{sec:models}.
 We provide a fast additional way to simulate the number of stars a cluster would have based on its parameters in Sect.~\ref{sec:nstar-predictor}.
-We show an example application of our selection function to show the impact of velocity on cluster detectability in Sect.~\ref{sec:uses}.
-Section~\ref{sec:caveats} discusses important caveats, best practices, and areas for future improvement of our model, concluded in Sect.~\ref{sec:conclusions}.
-For particularly keen readers, the Appendices of this work include extended information, such as: a number of example Python snippets for querying our model or simulating clusters, and advice for future cluster selection functions and cluster catalogues to make selection functions easier to determine.
+We show an example application of our selection function to demonstrate the impact of velocity on cluster detectability in Sect.~\ref{sec:uses}.
+Section~\ref{sec:caveats} discusses important caveats, best practices, and areas for future improvement of our model, and we conclude in Sect.~\ref{sec:conclusions}.
+For particularly keen readers, the appendices of this work include extended information, such as a number of example Python snippets for querying our model or simulating clusters and advice for future cluster-selection functions and cluster catalogues to make selection functions easier to determine.